-UPDATED 15May2020: There’s more than meets the eye when it comes to brick veneer.
-The word “veneer” implies something thin and skimpy, but it’s actually one full brick thick – about 3 1/2″.
+Are you planning a new home or major renovation?
+There’s more than meets the eye when it comes to brick veneer, and that’s why it pays to understand the difference between good brick work and bad.
+In this case, the word “veneer” implies something thin and skimpy, but it’s actually one full brick thick – about 3 1/2″.
 Most of the modern brick homes and commercial buildings you see are made with one layer of brick like this and there are good reasons brick veneer is one of the premium exterior wall treatments.
 It’s long lasting, maintenance-free, it boosts energy performance and resale value, and it looks great.

 The thing is, brick veneer needs to be laid down with specific installation details in order to endure.
 And while bricklayers are supposed to know and follow all the best details on their own, as a property owner with a renovation or new home in mind, you need to be your own watchdog.
 And besides, even if you don’t have brickwork planned at your place, you might find the details and downloadable tech guide here interesting for future reference.

 One of the biggest differences between a top quality brick veneer job and a bad one comes down to moisture control.
 This is especially true in Canada, where I live, with our legendary seasonal freeze-thaw cycles.
 Besides the need to keep brick at least 6” above the soil surrounding the building to avoid splashed water, the heart of moisture control begins with how the all-important air space behind the brick is created.